CLARIAH/VLO/HOWTO_add_facet.md

 After running the script, you should have a docker image named like `vlo-${VLO_VERSION}-docker`, i.e, `vlo-4.7.1-1-docker`.

+### Use the right VLO-mapping release
+The environment variable `VLO_MAPPING_DEFINITIONS_DIST_URL` in the `datasets-vlo` repository should point to the correct release of the VLO-mapping repository.

+The repository `VLO-mapping` contains the facet definitions, amongst others.
+The definitions are, by default, on-the-fly retrieved from a release of this repo.

+It points to `test` release of [VLO-mapping](https://github.com/CLARIAH/VLO-mapping/releases/tag/test).

 ### Running VLO
 In folder `clariah-vlo`, where all the docker compose files are located, run `docker-compose up -d`.
 Optionally you can add -f <location of docker compose file> to specify which docker compose file to use.
 Also make sure that the `docker-compose.yaml` uses the correct Docker image (#LN41).
 Adjust if needed.